FredCoddy/Unity_basic_game_events/README.md

 ## HangoVik

-Game example implemented with this source code (Assets are not open source).
+Example of game implemented with this source code (Assets are not open source).

 ![example1](example/example1.gif)

 # Usage

-Add code you need to your C# projects.
+Add the code you need to your C# projects.

+# Credits

+- JUNG Frédéric
+- BODET Martial